YuWaiPang/youFast-Desktop/README.md

 # youFast-Desktop
 This youFast version is designed for running calculation engine and websocket server in Windows Desktop.

-It support Windows 7 and Windows 10.
+It supports Windows 7 and Windows 10.

-It has following dependency:-
+youFast Desktop has following dependency:-

 Microsoft .net 4.7.2 or 4.8
 OR Microsoft .net core 3.1 or above